unconst/BitTensor/README.md

 ## Pull Requests

-This is alpha software, so in the interest of speed, just directly commit to the repo.
-To make that feasible, try to keep your work as modular as possible.
-I like to iterate fast by creating another sub project where tests can grow.
-For instance, in this repo, the sync_kgraph, and async_kgraph are separate independent implementations.
-Yes this creates code copying and rewrite, but allows fast development.
+This is alpha software, so in the interest of speed, just directly commit to the repo and use [Yapf](https://github.com/google/yapf) for code formatting.

-Also, use [Yapf](https://github.com/google/yapf) for code formatting.
-You can run the following to format before a commit.
 ```
 $ pip install yapf
 $ yapf --style google -r -vv -i .